 Our pay television services also face competition from broadcast television stations, entities that make digital video recorded movies and programs available for home rental or sale, SMATV systems, which generally serve large MDUs under an agreement with the landlord and service providers and open video system operators.
 Private cable systems can offer improved reception of local television stations and many of the same satellite-delivered program services that are offered by cable systems.
 SMATV systems currently benefit from operating advantages not available to franchised cable systems, including fewer regulatory burdens.
 Cable television has also long competed with broadcast television, which consists of television signals that the viewer is able to receive without charge using an "off-air" antenna.
 The extent of such competition is dependent upon the quality and quantity of broadcast signals available through "off-air" reception, compared to the services provided by the local cable system.
-The use of radio spectrum now provides traditional broadcasters will not become dominant in the future and render our video service offering less profitable or even obsolete.
+The use of radio spectrum now provides traditional broadcasters with the ability to deliver HD television pictures and multiple digital-quality program streams.
+There can be no assurance that existing, proposed or as yet undeveloped technologies will not become dominant in the future and render our video service offering less profitable or even obsolete.